 Humans speak differently than the way they write.
 Often, verbal speech isn’t optimized for machine learning algorithms.
 Our day-to-day conversations may contain filler words, repetition, silence gaps, and other irrelevant artifacts that might hamper model learning.

 Therefore, data scientists preprocess the data by removing unnecessary audio parts.
-They also perform tasks like tokenization and stop-word removal to ensure the training data contains only the audio parts the model needs.
+They also tokenize the data and remove stop-words to ensure the training data contains only the audio parts the model needs.

 Data cleaning